-- The Income shares have an annual dividend target which is established in advance annually for each calendar year.
+\ The Income shares have an annual dividend target which is established in advance annually for each calendar year.
 The currently applicable annual distribution target is available on the management company website.
-A monthly interim dividend is paid to investors.
+A monthly or quarterly interim dividend is paid to investors.
 If the Sub-Fund's performance is unsatisfactory, the capital initially invested may be paid out until a new dividend target has been set.
-Undistributed performance is accumulated. - Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2. - Accessible to Institutional investors authorised by the management company on a discretionary basis.
-Institutional investors are defined within the meaning of article 174 paragraph 2 (c) of the Law of 17 December 2010, as may be amended or superseded.
-Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article. - The minimum subscription does not apply to Carmignac Group.
-The minimum amount applies to each final investor.
+Undistributed performance is accumulated.

+\\ Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.